smartmetals/phoenix_quickstart/README.md

 phx-new myappname
 ```

+Note that your app name must start with a letter and have only lowercase letters, numbers and underscore.

 Answer yes to the questions about installing dependencies.

 Open `projects/myappname/config/dev.exs` and change the db `:hostname` to "db"